Q: Is my genomically altered animal considered to be a “drug”?

 A: You should contact CVM early in the process.
 The final product (e.g., the pharmaceutical), will be reviewed for approval by the product center at FDA responsible for that final product.
-What may be new to you is that CVM will be involved with evaluating the GE animal itself.
+CVM will be responsible for evaluating and approving the IGA in the animal.
 We encourage biopharm sponsors to contact CVM as early in their research and development as possible so that we can provide assistance with developing a regulatory submission, as well as coordinating with other FDA centers.
 We welcome frequent and regular conversation with sponsors, especially well before any pre-IND phase of development.

 Q. Why does CVM need to review GE animals that I’m developing as biopharm animals?

-A. An approval for your GE animal is generally required prior to your approval for the human product as the animal is part of the “manufacturing process” for the human product.
-In addition, GE animals can pose risks to the food supply as well as to human and animal health.
-We recognize that biopharm animals will be highly valued and, from a business point of view, unlikely to be used for food; however, the agency would still need to determine that sponsors of these animals not approved for use in food have sufficient safeguards in place to ensure that they will not inadvertently enter the food supply.
+A. An approval for the IGA in your GE animal is generally required prior to your approval for the human product as the animal is part of the “manufacturing process” for the human product.
+In addition, we want to be sure there are no risks from animals with IGAs to the food supply or to human and animal health.
+We recognize that biopharm animals will be highly valued and, from a business point of view, unlikely to be used for food; however, the agency would still need to determine that sponsors of IGAs in these animals not planned for use in food have sufficient safeguards in place to ensure that they will not inadvertently enter the food supply.

 Q: I haven’t made an animal with a heritable change, I am conducting gene therapy on animals; what should I do?

-Q. How should I dispose of my investigational GE animals?
+Q. How should I dispose of my investigational animals?

 A. We recommend that investigational animals be disposed of by incineration, burial, or composting, and that appropriate records be kept of animal identification and disposition.
 Animals or edible products from them containing unapproved new animal drugs may not be put into the food or feed supply without prior FDA authorization during the investigational phase of development.
 Under an INAD, however, you may request an Investigational Food Use Authorization from the agency.
 In order to receive such an authorization, you must submit sufficient data to demonstrate that food from these investigational animals is safe to eat or use for animal feed, and the agency must explicitly issue such an authorization, which would allow you to send your animals to slaughter or rendering for feed.